AZO234/NP2kai/README.md

 * Press 'OK'
 4. I tried with Touhou 2 (set MIDI option), I can listen MIDI sound.

+[X11] To use software synthesizer timidity as Virtual MIDI
+---
+We can software synthesizer timidity as Virtual MIDI.

+It seems that timidity is incompatible with PulseAudio.
+By changing to ALSA output, I was able to play sound.

+1. Install timidity and fluid-soundfont-gm
+$ sudo apt-get install timidity fluid-soundfont-gm
+2. Edit timidity.cfg
+$ sudo nano /etc/timidity
+#source /etc/timidity/freepats.cfg
+source /etc/timidity/fluidr3_gm.cfg
+3. restart timidity
+$ service timidity restart
+4. $ aconnect -o
+This time, you can see like Timidity port 128:0 to 128:3.
+5. $ timidity -iA -B2,8 -Os &
+Drive timidity daemon output to ALSA.
+$ aconnect -o
+This time, you can see like ALSAed Timidity port 129:0 to 129:3.
+6. $ sudo modprobe snd-virmidi
+Add virtual MIDI port module.
+$ aconnect -o
+This time, you can see like VirMIDI 3-0 to 3-3 at 28:0 to 31:0.
+7. $ ls /dev/snd
+You can also see VirMIDI 3-0 to 3-3 at midiC3D0 to midiC3D3.
+8. Connect VirMIDI 3-0 and ALSAed Timidity port 0.
+$ aconnect 28:0 129:0
+Finally set '/dev/snd/midiC3D0' to XNP2.

+Next boot computer, you command from 4.

 Release
 ---
 * Mar 9, 2018